ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 </amp-analytics>
 ```

+#### <a name="attributes"></a>Attributes

+  - `type` This optional attribute can be specified to use one of the built-in analytics providers.
+Currently supported types:
+    - `googleanalytics`: This type defines the basic requests like `pageview`,  `event`, `social` and `timing`.

+  - `config` This attribute can be used to load a configuration from some remote url.
+The url specified here should use https scheme.

 ##### Configuration

 Configuration may be specified inline (as shown in the example above) or fetched remotely by specifying a URL in the